EdoardoSciutti/EdoardoSciutti/README.md

 ###

-<h4 align="center">I am an Italian student who is passionate about programming and that is going to attending university</h4>
+<h4 align="center">I am an Italian student who is passionate about programming and that is going to enroll in university</h4>

 ###